 Dr. Nichole Argo lives in Needham with her two elementary school children.
-She is the Director of Research and Field Advancement at Over Zero, a DC-based nonprofit that supports societies to resist division and create long-term resilience to identity-based violence.
-A social psychologist by training, Nichole has published research on intergroup dynamics in top political science and social psychology journals.
-She believes in merging science and practice and has consulted with local and national governments, media groups, school systems, and policy think tanks around issues such as DEI, political violence, and storytelling initiatives around local lived experiences and upstanding.
+Nichole is a social psychologist who leverages the science of belonging and group dynamics to support innovative local models of effective, diverse democracy.
+She has consulted with local and national governments, media groups, school systems, and policy think tanks around issues such as DEI, political violence, and storytelling initiatives around local lived experiences and upstanding.
 In 2020, Nichole co-founded the Lived Experiences Project in Needham (livedexperiencesproject.org).
-Her forthcoming book is titled: Human Bombs: Understanding Social Identity and Political Violence (Beacon Press, 2023).
-Nichole holds degrees from Stanford, MIT, and the New School for Social Research.
+Today, she is preparing to launch TogetherUp, an organization devoted to scaling effective interventions and socializing the models and lessons learned.
+Nichole’s most recent research has focused on how to communicate amidst sacred values and the state of belonging in the US.
+She holds degrees from Stanford, MIT, and the New School for Social Research.

 Dr. Beth Pinals is a psychologist with practices in clinical psychology and wellness & equity consultation.
 In addition to a 25-year clinical psychology practice with a focus on family systems and adolescent care, her consultation includes trainings with family businesses, primary care medicine, community entities, school districts, and youth organizations.
 Beth’s facilitation and skill-building in these settings aims to transform systems and promote both emotional wellness and equity, training and elevating each individual as a gatekeeper in identifying needs, available skills, and resources.
 Fifteen years ago, Beth created an emotional wellness initiative called Own Your Peace, emerging from work on the steering committee of Needham’s Suicide Prevention Coalition, which has since been replicated in other youth organizations and schools (see ownyourpeaceconsultation.org).